Data

 CR Creep N/mm² ksi

-GH Shear Modulus kN/mm² 10^6.psi
+GH Shear Modulus (composite only) kN/mm² 10^6.psi

-CO Class 1 Thermal Conductivity kJ/hr/m/°C btu/hr/ft/°F
+CO Thermal Conductivity (Class 1) kJ/hr/m/°C btu/hr/ft/°F

-DI Class 1 Thermal Diffusivity mm²/s ft²/hr
+DI Thermal Diffusivity (Class 1) mm²/s ft²/hr

 See Units for more information.